cbctl/cbctl.github.io/blog/how-to-tech-test.md

 Then I look at the coverage.
 Then I read the tests.

-You should always test your code anyway, but if the spec has explicitly stated they want to see tests then not doing writing tests is... inadvisable.
+You should always test your code anyway, but if the spec has explicitly stated they want to see tests then not writing tests is... inadvisable.
 Units, integration, everything.
 It clearly matters to the prospective company otherwise they would not have mentioned it.

 I especially love acceptance-level tests because, if they are thorough enough, then I don't